Americans for Peace and Tolerance: History

-APT was founded by Charles Jacobs, Boston College political science professor Dennis Hale, and Egyptian exile and Muslim dissident Ahmed Subhy Mansour.
+APT was founded by Charles Jacobs, Boston College political science professor Dennis Hale, and Egyptian exile and the Quranists Muslim Ahmed Subhy Mansour.
 Jacobs was previously the co-founder of the American Anti-Slavery Group in 1993, and the David Project in 2004.

 In October 2013, APT took out newspaper ads in the Boston Globe, Boston Herald, Newton TAB, Boston Metro, and Jewish Advocate, noting the presence of anti-Israeli materials being incorporated into the Newton Public Schools curriculum.
-The school system's use of the ‘Arab World Studies Notebook’ was sharply criticized, including claims that Muslims had discovered America in 889.
+The school system's use of the 'Arab World Studies Notebook' was sharply criticized, including claims that Muslims had discovered America in 889.
 The source had been criticized earlier by the American Jewish Committee for its proselytizing approach to Islam, and by Native American groups for other claims, including that Muslims become chiefs of Algonquin tribes in the 17th century.

 In 2016, the APT released a documentary on the BDS movement called Hate Spaces: The Politics of Intolerance on Campus.
 The film tracks the history of Students for Justice in Palestine and its ties to Middle Eastern donors.
 It includes scenes of antisemitism under the pretence of anti-Zionism on campuses like Northeastern University.
 It suggests that university professors take funding from anti-Zionist donors out of cynicism rather than ideology, which influences their perspective on Israel in class.